 of branded textiles and services in fashion.
 Teams of students are paired with an external industry partner to address contemporary issues related to branding and learn how to create a brand architecture to generate long-term

 growth for a fashion brand.

-This studio course, which is supported by external partners, explores the relationships between marketing, brand perception, communication, and brand value as a connected system in the fashion industry.
-Teams of students are paired
+This studio course, which is supported by external partners, explores the relationships between marketing, brand perception, communication, and brand value as a system in the fashion industry.
+Teams of students are paired with

 For the research capstone, students develop the intellectual and organizational skills necessary to carry out and complete a major project as an individual body of research, whether it is a case study, business plan, or practical

 project with documentation.
 The course is grounded in bibliographic and IT skills.
 Different research methods are discussed and critiqued before focused attention is given to one of these methods in subgroups arranged by discipline